-- The limits of tire gripping performance have been exceeded (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick roads.
+- Tires with inadequate gripping ability are used (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick roads.

-Stopping distance when the ABS is operating may exceed that of normal conditions
+Stopping distance when the ABS is operating may exceed than of normal conditions

 The ABS is not designed to shorten the vehicle's stopping distance.
-Always maintain a safe distance from the vehicle in front of you, especially in the following situations:
+Always maintain a safe distance from the vehicle in front of you in the following situations: